nomeata/haskell-via-sokoban/04ex-typeclasses.md

 Multi-Level Sokoban
 -------------------

-Extend your game from the last exericse (or start with [the example solution](EDIT(code/03ex-complete.hs)) to implement multi-level sokoban.
+Extend your game from the last exercise (or start with [the example solution](EDIT(code/03ex-complete.hs)) to implement multi-level sokoban.

   * Extend the `State` with a field of type `Integer`, to indicate the current level (start counting at 1).
   * The initial state should start with level 1.
-The initial coordinate is obtainedr from the entry in `mazes`.
+The initial coordinate is obtained from the entry in `mazes`.
-  * Your `handle` and `draw` functions will now need to take an additional argument, the current maze, of type `Coord -> Tile`, instead of refering to a top-level `maze` function.
+  * Your `handle` and `draw` functions will now need to take an additional argument, the current maze, of type `Coord -> Tile`, instead of referring to a top-level `maze` function.
 Any helper functions (e.g. `noBoxMaze`) will also have to take this as an argument.
 This requires many, but straight-forward changes to the code: You can mostly, without much
     thinking:

-      * Check the compier errors for an affected function, say `foo`.
+      * Check the compiler errors for an affected function, say `foo`.
       * Add `(Coord -> Tile) ->` to the front of `foo`’s type signature,  .
       * Add a new first parameter `maze` to `foo`
       * Everywhere where `foo` is called, add `maze` as an argument.